FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ---
 layout: advice
-title: Building a Secure Signed JSON Web Token
+title: Building a Secure Signed JWT
-description: How to use and revoke JWTs for effective and efficient authorization management.
+description: How to use and revoke JSON Web Tokens for effective and efficient authorization management.
 Examples, diagrams & more.
 author: Dan Noore
 image: advice/revoking-jwts-article.png
 category: Tokens